microsoft/FluidFramework/packages/tools/webpack-component-loader/README.md

 ## SharePoint
 To use a SharePoint server, the Microsoft login clientId and secret environment variables must be set.
 This can be done by running the getkeys tool.

 Sometimes the cached tokens are out of date or incorrect, and it will not automatically refresh them.
 They can be manually refreshed by going navigating to http://localhost:8080/odspLogin (port may vary).
 To force reauth on start, the env variable `odspForceReauth` can be set.
-This can also be done by adding `--env.mode odspForceReauth true` to the end of the command.
-For example: `npm run start:spo-df -- --env.mode odspForceReauth true`.
+This can also be done by adding `--env.mode forceReauth true` to the end of the command.
+For example: `npm run start:spo-df -- --env.mode forceReauth true`.